-TMB (tumour mutational burden) is a measurement of the amount of gene mutations (changes) within cancer cells that can be evaluated using a lab test.
+TMB (tumour mutational burden) is a measurement of the number of gene mutations (changes) within cancer cells that can be evaluated using a lab test.
 Cells with a high number of gene mutations (a high TMB) are more likely to be identified as aberrant and attacked by the body’s immune system.

 An immune checkpoint inhibitor, such as Keytruda, is a type of medication.
 It works by assisting the immune system in recognising and attacking cancer cells.